Fiscale win legal victory for tax fairness for SMEs against HMRC!

 What is the Patent Box?

-The Government introduced the Patent Box regime in April 2013, to incentivise business to protect their intellectual property.
+The Government introduced the Patent Box regime in April 2013, to incentivise businesses to protect their intellectual property.
 Therefore, the Patent Box regime has been designed to reduce the Corporation Tax (CT) that companies pay on any profits that are obtained from qualifying intellectual property (IP).
 Fortunately, the scheme goes hand-in-hand with the existing and well established R&D Tax relief schemes.

 The Patent Box sounds good… What’s the catch?